This is the story of my 17,000km solo journey on two wheels from London to Cape Town, as it happened.

 Over the coming months I will be sharing my journey from London to Cape Town on two wheels.
 I aim to post roughly once a week – sometimes more, sometimes less.
 I’ll be tracking the story of the adventure as it happened: some posts will be about a single day that left a big impact on me, while others might cover 2 or more weeks that were relatively uneventful.
 As well as re-telling the chronological narrative of the journey, there may be some posts that explore my thoughts from the road from across the adventure, be it football, omelette culture, or my Top 10 Africa Fanta flavours

-If you’d like to be notified when I make a new blog post, I’ll be posting on Instagram whenever I do.
-Feel free to follow me here:
+If you’d like to be notified when I make a new blog post, subscribe via email and you’ll be the first to be notified!